-A tool created to help consultants manage and automate the process of software selection, Olive allows IT consultants to streamline the technology evaluation process, and facilitates agile collaboration with key stakeholders.
-Olive gives consultants an easy way to collect data, and requirements from stakeholders.
-By offering end-to-end digital transformation services with Olive, you will be able to take on more clients, and capitalize on digital transformation trends.
+A tool created to help consultants manage and automate the software selection process, Olive allows IT, consultants, to streamline the technology evaluation process and facilitates agile collaboration with key stakeholders.
+Olive gives consultants an easy way to collect data and requirements from stakeholders.
+By offering end-to-end digital transformation services with Olive, you can take on more clients and capitalize on digital transformation trends.

-Writing - and successfully executing upon a consulting business plan - is no easy feat.
-However, with planning, strategy, and foresight - you will have a clear advantage over less-prepared competitors.
-Utilizing the right automation technology alongside a strategic business plan offers a guaranteed avenue to success - and a better likelihood of building a business, ready for a post pandemic world.
+Writing – and successfully executing a consulting business plan – is no easy feat.
+However, with planning, strategy, and foresight – you will have a clear advantage over less-prepared competitors.
+Utilizing the right automation technology alongside a strategic business plan offers a guaranteed avenue to success – and a better likelihood of building a business ready for a post-pandemic world.